Kotlin/kotlinx.coroutines/coroutines-guide.md

 Counter = 1000000
 -->

-Notice, that it does not matter (for correctness) what context the actor itself is executed in.
+It does not matter (for correctness) what context the actor itself is executed in.
 An actor is a coroutine and a coroutine is executed sequentially, so confinement of the state to the specific coroutine works as a solution to the problem of shared mutable state.

-Actor is more efficient than locking under load, because in this case it always has work to do and does not have to switch at all.
+Actor is more efficient than locking under load, because in this case it always has work to do and it does not have to switch to a different context at all.

+> Note, that an [actor] coroutine builder is a dual of [produce] coroutine builder.
+An actor is associated with the channel that it receives messages from, while a producer is associated with the channel that it sends elements to.

 ## Select expression